Anurognathus: Description

 Later a second, smaller specimen was found, probably of a subadult individual.
 Its slab and counterslab are separated and both were sold to private collections; neither has an official registration.
-It was described by S. Christopher Bennet in 2007.
+It was described by S. Christopher Bennett in 2007.
 This second exemplar is much more complete and better articulated.
 It shows impressions of a large part of the flight membrane and under UV-light remains of the muscles of the thigh and arm become visible.
 It provided new information on many points of the anatomy.
 The skull was shown to have been very short and broad, wider than long.
-It transpired that Wellnhofer had incorrectly reconstructed the skull in 1975, mistaking the large eye sockets for the fenestrae antorbitales, skull openings that in most pterosaurs are larger than the orbits but in Anurognathus are small and together with the nostrils placed at the front of the flat snout.
-The eyes pointed forwards to a degree, providing some binocular vision.
+It transpired that Wellnhofer had incorrectly reconstructed the skull in 1975, mistaking the large eye sockets for the fenestrae antorbitales, skull openings that in most pterosaurs are larger than the orbits but in Anurognathus they are small and together with the nostrils are placed at the front of the flat snout.
+The proportionally enormous orbits of Anurognathus most likely supported very large eyes, which may have given Anurognathus high visual acuity in dim light conditions, its eyes also pointed forward to a degree, providing some binocular vision.
 Most of the skull consisted of bone struts.
 The presumed pygostyle was absent; investigating the real nine tail vertebrae instead of impressions showed that they were unfused, though very reduced.
 The wing finger lacked the fourth phalanx.
 According to Bennett a membrane, visible near the shin, showed that the wing contacted the ankle and was thus rather short and broad.
 Bennett also restudied the holotype, interpreting bumps on the jaws as an indication that hairs forming a protruding bristle were present on the snout.